What is it?

-Allergy: Some patients can have severe hypersensitivity reactions to blond psyllium.
-This is more likely to occur in patients with previous occupational exposure to blond psyllium.
+Allergy: Some people can have severe allergic reactions to blond psyllium.
+This is more likely in people who have been exposed to blond psyllium at work.
 Don't use blond psyllium if you are sensitive to it.

 Low blood pressure: Blond psyllium can lower blood pressure in people with high and normal blood pressure.
 Taking blond psyllium might make blood pressure drop too low in people who already have low blood pressure.

 Phenylketonuria: Some blond psyllium preparations are sweetened with aspartame (Nutrasweet) and should be avoided in patients with phenylketonuria.

 Surgery: Blond psyllium might affect blood sugar levels, making blood sugar control more difficult during and after surgery.
 Stop taking blond psyllium at least 2 weeks before a scheduled surgery.

 Swallowing disorders: Do not use blond psyllium if you have problems swallowing.
 Blond psyllium might increase your risk of choking.

 - Carbamazepine (Tegretol)

 - Blond psyllium contains large amounts of fiber.
 Fiber can decrease how much carbamazepine (Tegretol) the body absorbs.
 By decreasing how much the body absorbs, blond psyllium might decrease the effectiveness of carbamazepine.